 Pottery is essentially a village craft, which ranges from single pots meant for daily use to highly decorative items.
 In Jhajjar in the Rohtak district pitchers of clay are in great demand, which is said to make the water sweet.
 Gurgaon, Jhajjar, Faridabad and Kurukshetra are famous for this terracotta craft.

-like shawls, durries, robes or lungis.
-With pulsating colours and intricate embroidery, the shawls of Harayana called Phulkari are in great demand.
-The female members of the house usually make it and is extremely time consuming.
+Haryana is renowned for the woven work like shawls, durries, robes or lungis.
+With pulsating colours and intricate embroidery, the shawls of Haryana called Phulkari are in great demand.
+The female members of the house usually make it and are extremely time consuming.
 Another kind of shawl called chope is simple than phulkari.
 The bagh (garden) is another variety of phulkari and consist of geometric patterns with green base.
-The darshan dwar shawl is another shawl, which is gifted to a temple by a devotee whose wish is fulfilled.
+The darshan dwar is another shawl which is gifted to a temple by a devotee whose wish is fulfilled.

 The durries of Haryana are rough and hard and are adorned with geometric designs.
 The most popular ones are those white triangles set against a blue backdrop.
 The Panipat region in Haryana is well known for this craft.

 Stone craft of Haryana is another variety of craft, which is basically religious in concept.
 Intricately carved statues of Gods and Goddesses are made by craftsmen from a range of stones that are available in the region.
 Ancient Temples of Haryana also display exquisite stone craft of the region.